Troubleshooting

 If you do not want the scan option “Scan for misconfigured How does Wordfence get IPs” to run, this can be disabled on the “Scan” > “Scan Options and Scheduling” page.

-Read-only mode means that the firewall will not write its config file or other files, mainly to avoid issues with file permissions or other issues when PHP is not being run via the web server.
+Read-only mode means that the firewall will not write to its configuration file or other files, mainly to avoid issues with file permissions or other issues when PHP is not being run via the web server.